SHORTLISTED FOR THE PEN/JEAN STEIN BOOK AWARD, THE PEN/ROBERT W. BINGHAM PRIZE FOR DEBUT SHORT STORY COLLECTION, AND THE NYPL YOUNG LIONS AWARD.

 MilkBloodAmazon1200x1200A2.jpg

-Shortlisted for the PEN/Jean Stein Book Award and the PEN/Robert W. Bingham Prize for Debut Short Story Collection
+Shortlisted for the PEN/Jean Stein Book Award, the PEN/Robert W. Bingham Prize for Debut Short Story Collection, and the NYPL Young Lions Award

 A National Book Foundation 5 Under 35